Coffee processing is both a science and an art. It requires attention to detail and precision but also finesse and love.

 After harvesting, the key steps to coffee processing are as follows:

-There is no doubt that processing can have a massive impact on the cup quality of the coffee, and there is a growing trend for skilled producers to manipulate the process in order to yield specific qualities in the cup.
+There is no doubt that processing can have a massive impact on the cup quality of the coffee, and there is a growing trend for skilled producers to manipulate the process to yield specific qualities in the cup.

 However, these producers are very rare on the global production scale.

 The goal of processing for most is to make the coffee as profitable as possible and this is taken into account when a producer chooses which processing method to use.
 Some processes require more time, investment or natural resources than others, and so it is an important decision for any coffee producer.
-The natural process

 Also known as the dry process, this is the oldest method of processing coffee.
 After harvest, the coffee cherries are spread out in a thin layer to dry in the sun.
 Some producers spread them out on brick patios, others use special raised drying tables, which allow a better airflow around the cherry, resulting in a more even drying.
 The cherries must be turned regularly to avoid mould, fermentation or rotting taking place.
 Once the coffee is properly dry, the outer husk of skin and dried fruit are removed mechanically, and the raw coffee is then stored before export.